HMS Scarborough (1694)

 HMS Scarborough was a 32-gun fifth rate vessel built at Woolwich Dockyard in 1693/94.
-Shortly after commissioning she was taken by two French privateers and went under French service.
+Shortly after being commissioned, she was taken by two French privateers and went under French service.
 She was recaptured in 1697 and renamed Milford.
-She spent some time off Africa then the West Indies.
-She was rebuilt in 1705.
-She was in the North Sea, the Mediterranean and finally the West Indies where she was wrecked in 1720.
+Milford spent some time off in Africa and the West Indies before being rebuilt in 1705.
+She was in the North Sea, the Mediterranean, and finally the West Indies, where she was wrecked in 1720.

-She was the second vessel to bear the name Scarborough since it was used for a 10-gun ketch, built by Frame of Scarborough 2 May 1691 and captured by the French on 12 January 1693.
+She was the second vessel to bear the name Scarborough since it was used for a 10-gun ketch.
+The first Scarborough was built by Frame of Scarborough in 2 May 1691 and captured by the French on 12 January 1693.

-As HMS Milford she was the fourth named vessel since it was used for a 22-gun ship built by Page of Wivenhoe in 1654 and named Fagons.
-She was renamed Milford at the Restoration in May 1660 and burnt by accident at Leghorn on 7 July 1673.
+As HMS Milford, she was the fourth named vessel since it was used for a 22-gun ship built by Page of Wivenhoe in 1654, originally named Fagons.
+Fagons was renamed Milford at the Restoration in May 1660 and burnt by accident at Leghorn on 7 July 1673.

 Construction and specifications

 She was ordered on 10 March 1693 to be built at Woolwich Dockyard under the guidance of Master Shipwright Joseph Lawrence.
-She was launched on 15 February 1694.
-Her dimensions were a gundeck of 104 ft 10 in with a keel of 84 ft 5 in for tonnage calculation with a breadth of 28 ft 10.5 in and a depth of hold of 11 ft 7 in.
+Less than a year later, she was launched on 15 February 1694.
+Her dimensions were a gun deck of 104 ft 10 in with a keel of 84 ft 5 in for tonnage calculation, a breadth of 28 ft 10.5 in, and a depth of hold of 11 ft 7 in.
 Her builder's measure tonnage was calculated as 37435/94 tons (burthen).

 The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
-The upper deck (UD) battery would consist of between twenty and twenty-two sakers guns with ten or eleven guns per side.
-The gun battery would be completed by four to six minions guns on the quarterdeck (QD) with two to three guns per side.
+The upper deck (UD) battery consisted of between twenty and twenty-two sakers, with ten or eleven guns per side.
+The gun battery was completed by four to six minions guns on the quarterdeck (QD) with two to three guns per side.

 Commissioned service

 Service 1694

 She was commissioned under the command of Captain Thomas Killingworth for service in the Irish Channel.
 She was taken by the French privateers, the 36-gun Le Comte de Revel and the 22-gun L'Etoille off Tory Island, Northern Ireland on 18 July 1694.
-32 of the crew were killed including Captain Killingworth and 10 wounded.
+32 of the crew were killed, including Captain Killingworth, and 10 were wounded.
 She was incorporated into the privateer squadron and renamed Le Duc de Chaulnes.
-She was recaptured on 15 September 1697 by HMS Plymouth and HMS Rye and renamed HMS Milford.
+A few years later, she was recaptured on 15 September 1697 by HMS Plymouth and HMS Rye, then renamed HMS Milford.
 She was recommissioned in 1700 under Captain William Moses for service on the coast of Africa.
-In 1701 she was attending on the King of Holland.
-In 1702 she was under Captain John Anderson.
-On 12 March 1703 she was assigned Captain Edward Windsor for service in the West Indies.
-On her return she was ordered to be rebuilt at Deptford in 1705.
+In 1701, she was attending on the King of Holland.
+In 1702, she was under Captain John Anderson.
+On 12 March 1703, she was assigned Captain Edward Windsor for service in the West Indies.
+Upon her return, she was ordered to be rebuilt at Deptford in 1705.